 We are especially keen to ensure refugees and migrants are able to use the skills and qualifications gained overseas at an appropriate level in the UK.

-We work with mature refugees and migrant students to support their out of schools work including; we have a team of volunteer tutors to help address a range of issues, including language, ESOL, learning difficulties, mental health, dyslexia, cultural shock and much more.
+We work with mature refugees and migrant students to support their out-of-school work including a team of volunteer tutors to help address a range of issues: language, ESOL, learning difficulties, mental health, dyslexia, cultural shock and more.

-We support bright young migrants and asylum seekers without papers to help them achieve an Article 26 scholarship which enables them to move into university studies and cover full tutorial fees.
+We support bright young migrants and asylum seekers without papers to help them achieve an Article 26 scholarship, which enables them to progress to university studies and cover full tutorial fees.
 We have a close working relationship with the University of Leicester and its University of Sanctuary Programme.

 Advocacy and Signposting

 Our signposting work means we can offer supported referrals to specialist agencies for support or to mutual self-help groups.
-We are networked across multiple groups including, for example, those that are tackling child poverty, food banks or providing safe houses for domestic violence victims.
+We are networked across multiple groups, for example, those that are tackling child poverty, food banks or providing safe houses for domestic violence victims.